 When I had finished the book, I said to myself: This is the truth…My longing for truth was a single prayer.

-She followed through on the conversion to Catholicism, received into the Church on January 1, 1922, but was asked by her bishop and her spiritual director to hold off on entrance to religious life, and dedicate her refined mind,, considerable energy and work ethic to teaching, writing, translating, leaving behind a remarkable body of work still being studied and bearing fruit.
+She followed through on the conversion to Catholicism.
+When she approached the priest, he said she would have to be instructed, but he soon discovered that Edith, who had read what she could get her hands on, was more than instructed enough, and was received into the Church on January 1, 1922.
+She felt a call also to ‘go higher’, but was asked by her bishop and her spiritual director to hold off on entrance to religious life, and dedicate her refined mind,, considerable energy and work ethic to teaching, writing, translating, leaving behind a remarkable body of work still being studied and bearing fruit.

-When the Nazi persecution increased in fury, in 1933 the Bishop allowed Edith to enter the Carmel at Cologne, where she took the name Teresa Benedicta a Cruce – Theresa Alessed by the Cross – and where she spent the remainder of her life, except for the final few days.
-The last time she saw her mother was October 12th of that year, Edith’s birthday and the last day of the Jewish feast of tabernacles.
+When the Nazi persecution increased in fury, in 1933 the Bishop allowed Edith to enter the Carmel at Cologne, where she took the name Teresa Benedicta a Cruce – Theresa Blessed by the Cross – and where she spent the remainder of her life, except for the final few days.
+The last time she saw her mother – who had taken her conversion rather ahead – was October 12th of that year, Edith’s birthday and the last day of the Jewish feast of tabernacles.
 Three years before, she had written the mysterious and prophetic words,

 Every time I feel my powerlessness and inability to influence people directly, I become more keenly aware of the necessity of my own holocaust.

 Teresa Benedicta was canonized as a martyr for the Faith by Pope Saint John Paul II on October 11, 1998, after a remarkable miraculous cure, and was declared also one of the primary patrons of Europe.
-Her remarkable and life and journey provide a ‘sign’ for all of us, that the path to heaven is through the Christ and His Church.
-Even if the graces therefrom flow into those souls outside her visible confines, once one becomes aware of this necessity, this is the road they must trod – that of the Way, the Truth and the Life.
+Her remarkable and life and journey provide a ‘sign’ for all of us, that the path to paradise is through the Christ and His Church – and the Cross.
+Even if the graces therefrom flow into those souls outside her visible confines, once one becomes aware of this necessity, this is the road they must trod – the Way, the Truth and the Life.
 After all, once you discover, like Teresa, that ‘this is the truth’, why would you not?

 To paraphrase Pope Saint John Paul, may Europe rediscover the joy, beauty and grace of her own Baptism, before her disintegration and dissolution – inevitable outside of Christ -become irrevocable.